cp3402-students/cp3402-2022-1-site-team01/docs/database_operations.md

 Once you've done that, open up the XAMPP console using the "shell" button.

+Remember to create a data base called __jazztownsville_ within the local host before importing data using the command

+Also have Apache and MySQL running or the you will encounter the errors: 1) Unknown port.
+2) Unknown database

 Inside the XAMPP console, to import data you can use this command:

 `mysql -u root jazztownsville < c:\xampp\htdocs\jazztownsville\dumps\dump.sql`